Retirement Calculator

 What Is Retirement?

-A retirement calculator is a financial planning tool that projects how much money you will have saved by the time you retire based on your current savings, ongoing contributions, and expected investment returns.
-It also estimates whether your savings will be sufficient to fund your desired retirement lifestyle.
+A retirement calculator is a financial planning tool that projects how much money you will have saved by the time you retire based on your current savings, ongoing monthly contributions, and expected investment returns.
+It also estimates whether your projected nest egg will be sufficient to fund your desired retirement lifestyle and identifies any savings gap or surplus.

 Formula & Methodology